mwangdakota/pages-uswds-jekyll/pages/apply/project-pitch.md

 <div markdown="0">
   <h2>Instructions</h2>
-  <p>The Project Pitch is required.
-Once you've submitted your Project Pitch, you must wait to hear back before submitting another and you can only submit one Project Pitch per submission window (which occur roughly every three months). allows startups and small businesses to get quick feedback at the start of their
-    application for Phase I funding from America’s Seed Fund powered by NSF.</p>
+  <p>The *required* Project Pitch allows startups to learn if their proposed project is a good fit for funding from America’s Seed Fund powered by NSF.
+See four key questions you'll be asked to answer.
+When you're ready, you'll need to create an account to submit your Project Pitch.*</p>
   <p><b>1.
 The Technology Innovation.
 (Up to 500 words)</b>
     <br>Describe the technical innovation that would be the focus of a Phase I project, including a brief discussion
     of the origins of the innovation as well as explanation as to why it meets the program’s mandate to focus on